 AIDS Policy Clinic, 402.01

-This clinic is a section of the AIDS Legal Assistance Project in which students will focus on policy work rather than direct client representation.
+This clinic is a section of the AIDS/HIV and Cancer Legal Assistance Project in which students will focus on policy work rather than direct client representation.

-One of the unique advantages of participating in the AIDS Legal Project is the opportunity to develop a close mentoring relationship with the two Duke faculty lawyers who supervise their work, Carolyn McAllaster and Allison Rice.
+One of the unique advantages of participating in the Health Justice Clinic is the opportunity to develop a close mentoring relationship with the two Duke faculty lawyers who supervise their work, Carolyn McAllaster and Allison Rice.
 In weekly one-on-one meetings, students receive guidance and work closely with their supervising attorneys to develop strategies for achieving clients’ goals.
 Between weekly meetings, Professors McAllaster and Rice are accessible to consult, review documents and assist in any way needed.
 Students learn important law practice skills with a reassuring safety net.
 Many students highly value this mentoring relationship.

-The AIDS Legal Project also provides a unique opportunity for students to work collaboratively with their classmates.
+The Health Justice Clinic also provides a unique opportunity for students to work collaboratively with their classmates.
 Each semester, ten students are enrolled in the course.
 In both the classroom setting and informally in the AIDS Legal Project’s offices (conveniently located in the Law School building), students exchange ideas, strategize about cases, share experiences, and provide each other with moral support.
 Students value the opportunity to get to know their classmates as professionals and as people.